 It is important to probe your stakeholders to find out what their needs and expectations really are.
 Do they want to reduce headcount or expenses?
 Improve profits?
 Improve system predictability or reliability?
 Increase output?
 Improve customer service?
-In all cases, you need to find out not only what they value, but how they measure it.
+In all cases, you need to find out not only what they value, but how they measure it and how they want to see the results.